kube-academy/katacoda-scenarios/CONTRIBUTING.md

 code in the form of new scenarios or bug-fixes or even non-code contributions like helping with reviews, testing, documentation updates, filing new issues, etc.

-## CLA

-We welcome contributions from everyone but we can only accept them if you sign our Contributor License Agreement (CLA).
-For questions about the CLA process, see the [FAQ](https://cla.vmware.com/faq) or submit a question through the GitHub issue tracker.

 ## Developer workflow